itsfoss/small-web-apps/README.md

-# small-web-apps
+# Small Web Apps
-Small web apps coded mainly with HTML, JavaScript and CSS
+Small web applications coded mainly using HTML, JavaScript and CSS.
+Add your web apps in different folders.
+For better understanding, add README.